The Lord Of The Rings: Tropes Peoples

-Badass Army: Though they don't assemble until the War of the Ring.
+- Badass Army: Though they don't assemble until the War of the Ring.

 "Strider" I am to one fat man who lives within a day's march of foes that would freeze his heart, or lay his little town in ruin, if he were not guarded ceaselessly.
 Yet we would not have it otherwise.

-More than Meets the Eye: Only a few know what they really are.
+- More Than Meets the Eye: Only a few know what they really are.
 On the whole they prefer it that way and can be expected to generally play up their appearance as raggedy, seedy, homeless wanderers.

-The Stoic: At least the few we meet seem to be.
+- The Stoic: At least the few we meet seem to be.
 Fighting monsters for thousands of years kind of gets you that way.

-The Remnant: The Rangers and some ruins are all that remain of the lost northern kingdom of Arnor.
+- The Remnant: The Rangers and some ruins are all that remain of the lost northern kingdom of Arnor.
 The only bits of Arnor that are really inhabited are the Shire and Bree, so that's what they protect.

 , the Orcs (also known as goblins) were bred by Morgoth from captive Elves, twisting them into ruined creatures that know only cruelty and hate; after Morgoth's defeat, his lieutenant Sauron continued to use Orcs as the greater part of his legions, as did Saruman later.
 Many independent Orcs also live in the Misty Mountains, especially in Moria, which they conquered from the Dwarves.